Breaststroke

 • 4.
 Breathing

 The leg kick will control the body position in the water, while the arm cycle will provide the propulsive force.
-The timing between the two is vital to the efficiency of the given stroke in order to provide a greater speed through the water with minimum wasted energy.
+The timing between the two is vital to the efficiency of the given stroke to provide a greater speed through the water with minimum wasted energy.

-Finally, breathing technique should be analysed to ensure that when you breathe your overall technique is not disrupted in any way that would cause a breakdown in efficiency.
+Finally, breathing technique should be analysed to ensure that when you breathe, your overall technique is not disrupted in any way that would cause a breakdown of efficiency.

 Breaststroke

-Like the butterfly it is controlled by the efficient timing of the leg kick and arm cycle.
+Like the butterfly, it is controlled by the efficient timing of the leg kick and arm cycle.

 The arm cycle